Young Composers Project

-The Summit Music and Arts Young Composers Project is based around a composition competition and concert of original music written and performed by young musicians and composers ages 7-18 residing in Clear Creek, Eagle, Grand, Lake, Park, Routt, and Summit Counties.
+The Summit Music and Arts Young Composers Project offers workshops, a composition competition, and a performance platform for aspiring young artists.
+Participants are young musicians and composers ages 10-18 residing in Clear Creek, Eagle, Grand, Lake, Park, Routt, and Summit Counties.
 For full details, click on the links below.
-Questions? - please email firstname.lastname@example.org.
+Questions?
+Please email firstname.lastname@example.org.

 "I really enjoyed the Young Composers concert last night.
 What a great opportunity and experience for those kids.
 I wasn't able to stay for the reception but wanted you to know how much I enjoyed it."